oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 Not applicable.

-### Residual controls to be addressed by the Agency
+### Residual controls to be addressed by the organisation

-- The Agency is responsible for the implementation of controls relating to ICT equipment management based on their deployment of the CloudSystem.
+- The organisation is responsible for the implementation of controls relating to ICT equipment management based on their deployment of the CloudSystem.

 ## Media management